Pink Floyd

 15 Interesting Pink Floyd Facts

-15. Pink Floyd wasn’t always Pink Floyd
+15. Pink Floyd wasn’t always named Pink Floyd

 Before settling on their now world famous name, the band went through several name-changes until 1965.